DavidWells/davidwells.io-v1/content/blog/2016-05-04-do-i-really-need-css-modules.md

 We need our styles to look how they should across all browsers, no matter what the environment (browser plugins etc) looks like.

-So localizing CSS with CSS modules + webpack/gulp/grunt solves these issues for us. =)
+So localizing CSS with CSS modules + webpack/gulp/grunt solves these issues for us.

-# CSS Modules Example:
+# CSS Modules Example

 This is a contrived example but illustrates what CSS modules do.

-Basically, they will take your normal CSS classes that might be generic like `.title` and converts it into a super unique `.FolderName__title_21311hgwjqgqjy` class.
+Basically, they will take your normal CSS classes that might be generic like `.title` and converts it into a super unique `.FolderName__title_xyz123s` class.

+**Input:**

 ```css
 /* style.css before CSS modules and PostCSS */